-Senate opens hearing into Facebook plans for Libra cryptocurrency
+Senators grill Facebook on its plans for Libra cryptocurrency

 Some lawmakers specializing in financial services policy have been frustrated by the lack of clarity from Facebook before and since June 18, three congressional sources said.

-For example, the top Republican and Democrat on the Senate Banking Committee sent Facebook a letter on May 9 seeking information, including how the company would protect consumers’ financial information.
-But Facebook did not write back until July 8, the committee said.

-After receiving the response, the lead Democrat on the panel, Senator Sherrod Brown, said in a statement he still needed “real answers.”

 One Democratic aide described the company’s contacts with lawmakers as “inept and entitled.”

 In its defense, Facebook has said that it announced the project in its early stages to get feedback from stakeholders.
+Marcus reiterated this at the hearing on Tuesday.

 Writing by Anna Irrera; editing by Michelle Price, Sonya Hepinstall and Susan Thomas